alpesh15gb/Keystone-Infra-Pvt-Ltd/replit.md

 # Overview

 This is a full-stack web application for Keystone Infra Pvt.
 Ltd., a professional infrastructure development company.
 The application features a comprehensive marketing website with company information, services, projects portfolio, certifications, and contact functionality.
-Built using React on the frontend and Express.js on the backend, the project showcases a civil engineering and infrastructure development company with 20+ years of experience across 14 states in India.
+Built using React on the frontend and Express.js on the backend, the project showcases a civil engineering and infrastructure development company with 20+ years of experience across India.

 ## Recent Changes (August 11, 2025)
 - Successfully integrated 12 authentic project images into Owl Carousel slider